 I recently bought a new bicycle.
 After extensive research, I settled on the Specialized Ariel Sport Step-Through.
 The research has paid off.
-Ideally, I wanted a bike that is complete.
-What is complete you might ask.
-In my book, complete is a bike with fenders, rear rack, kickstand and a built-in lighting system.
-That’s almost impossible to find here in the US.
+Ideally, I wanted a bike that was complete.
+What is complete, you might ask.
+In my book, complete is a bike with fenders, a rear rack, a kickstand, and a built-in lighting system.
+At the time of this writing that’s almost impossible to find here in the US.

-In the majority of cases, you can buy a “naked” bike.
-No lights, no fenders, no racks or kickstand.
+In most cases, you can buy a “naked” bike.
+No lights, no fenders, no racks or kickstands.
 You need to add that yourself.
-Yes, some bikes come as a complete package, Breezer has some, for example, the Liberty 1.3+ ST. Don’t get me wrong, there are some nice commuter bikes out there, but they did not have the features I wanted:
+Yes, some bikes come as a complete package; Breezer has some, for example, the Liberty 1.3+ ST. Don’t get me wrong, there are some nice commuter bikes out there, but they did not have the features I wanted:

 - Step-through frame

-- Women-specific frame (not all step-through frames are women-specific)
+- The women-specific frame (not all step-through frames are women-specific)

 - Disk breaks

 After I finalized my research, I knew what I wanted.
-Now another problem popped up, none of the stores had the bikes that were on my (very) short list in store.
-That means I had to order the bike to find out if the bike is right or not.
-In that case, it is important to find out if the store will take the bike back, if there are restocking fees and if there will be a store credit or money back.
+However, another problem popped up: none of the stores had the bikes on my (very) short list in store.
+That meant I had to order the bike to find out if the bike was correct or not.
+In that case, it is essential to find out if the store will take the bike back, if there are restocking fees, and if there will be a store credit or money back.

-I visited a few bike stores and settled on one store I felt confident to do business with.
-The guy in the store put me on the correct size of a very similar bicycle, and I ordered my bike.
-The bike is great, fits like a glove if you will.
-For me, this is an all-purpose bike, a means of transportation.
+I visited a few bike stores and settled on one I felt confident about doing business with.
+The guy in the store put me on the correct size of a similar bicycle, and I ordered my bike.
+The bike is great; it fits like a glove, if you will.
+For me, this is an all-purpose bicycle, a means of transportation.
 To be used for recreational tours, grocery trips, and so on.

-My short list consisted of two bikes in the end: Specialized Ariel Sport Step-Through and Fuji Traverse 1.5 ST. I read that Specialized is one of the few companies that make true women-specific frames, which settled my decision.
-In the end, it is all about the fit of the bike, if it is the right tool for the purpose.
+My shortlist consisted of two bikes: Specialized Ariel Sport Step-Through and Fuji Traverse 1.5 ST. Specialized is one of the few companies that make true women-specific frames, which settled my decision.
+But, in the end, it is all about the bike’s fit and whether it is the right tool for the purpose.